-Clinicians can consider chemoprophylaxis of household contacts of index cases of invasive Hia disease can be considered in those households with a child younger than 4 years or with an immunocompromised child.
+Clinicians should consider chemoprophylaxis of household contacts of index cases of invasive Hia disease in households with a child younger than 4 years or with an immunocompromised child.
 Chemoprophylaxis can also be considered for preschool and childcare contacts.
 In these situations, if chemoprophylaxis is desired, use the same criteria for initiating prophylaxis as used for Hib.
 However, there is no vaccine for Hia, so vaccine status is not a factor in prophylaxis.